kaizencycle/Mobius-Substrate/README.md

 ## 🌐 OpenCode Integration — OAA as Universal Backend

-The OAA (Online Apprenticeship Agent) is the learning kernel of Kaizen OS — a self-teaching framework that turns codebases into classrooms.
+The OAA (Online Apprenticeship Agent) is the learning kernel of Mobius Systems — a self-teaching framework that turns codebases into classrooms.
 Through OpenCode Federation, every fork or contributor instance can now run OAA as a local backend — forming a decentralized network of learning nodes guided by the same integrity rules.

 ### 🧠 What This Means